CG Principle

 Self-Assessment Procedures

-The company secretary shall submit the forms of self-assessment of the Board and Sub-Committee to all members so that they can assess their performance during the past year on a collective basis and an individual basis (self-assessment).
-Then, the completed forms will be sent back to the company secretary for collection, analysis and conclusion which will be reported to the Board of Directors for acknowledgement.
+The company secretary will submit the form of self-assessment of the Board and Sub-Committee to all members so that they can assess their performance during the past year on a collective basis and an individual basis (self-assessment).
+Then, the completed forms will be sent back to the company secretary for collection, analysis and conclusion, which will be reported to the Board of Directors for acknowledgement.

-In 2024, the directors attended the Board meetings, the Sub-Committee meetings, and the 2024 AGM, all of which were held physically below:
+In 2025, the directors attended the Board meetings, the Sub-Committee meetings, and the 2025 Annual General Meeting of Shareholders, all of which were held physically and electronically as shown below:

 Directors